N28888/Sweatbox-files/README.md

 ---

-## **Report an issue to let me know if you have your prefered position to let me create or any problems with files!**
+## **Report an issue or send email to sweatbox@yfanj.ca for let me know if you have your prefered position to let me create or any problems with files!**